Schaffen-Softw/Sturdy/README.md

 # Sturdy

 > An Application for Students by Students.
 > School-Hub is an Android Application which is developed using Flutter as Front-End and Firebase as Backend.
-This Android Application is contains all the all required features that will help student in solution of queries that a School Students faces in his/her Daily Life.
+This Android Application is medium of connection between tutors and students.

 ---
 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)
   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](INSERT_UI_LINK_HERE)

 ## Features
-- Notices of Schools that are circulated.
-- Previous Years Papers of Schools.
-- Weekly Interviews of Schools Alumni
-- Memes on Subjects and Education System, So that Students can get a clear concept of Subjects while having fun.
-- A Discussion Box to post your queries or solve one.
+- Two types of Login, Student and Tutor.
+- The Home Screen of Tutor is a Map which shows the nearby Students who want a tutor.
+- The Second Screen is the Chat Area where the Tutor and Student can Discuss about the problems, enquire about fees etc.
+- The Third Screen is the Profile Area, which will be shown to Student while contacting.
+- The Home Screen is the Chat Area where the Student can contact the Tutors.
+- The Second Screen is the Profile that will be shown to tutor while contacting.

 ## Screenshots
 <img src="" alt="Project Screenshots">